6 posts tagged with "gpu"

 HPC Staff Scientist

-Thank you for your patience this month while we had more scheduled downtime than usual to allow for electrical reconfiguration work in the UW data center.
-We appreciate how disruptive this work has been in recent weeks, we wanted to assure the community that the benefit is to create additional power capacity that will allow HYAK to grow and broaden its support of the UW research community.
+Thank you for your patience this month while there was more scheduled downtime than usual to allow for electrical reconfiguration work in the UW Tower data center.
+We appreciate how disruptive this work has been in recent weeks.
+Please keep in mind that this work by the data center team has been critical in allowing the facility to increase available power to the cluster to provide future growth capacity, which was limiting deployment of new equipment in recent months.

-• We implemented an increase in checkpoint (--partition=ckpt) runtime for GPU jobs from 4-5 hours to 8-9 hours (pre-emption requeuing will still occur without notice).
-Please see our updated documentation page for more details about using idle resources.
+• Increase in checkpoint (--partition=ckpt) runtime for GPU jobs from 4-5 hours to 8-9 hours (pre-emption for requeuing will still occur subject to cluster utilization).
+Please see the updated documentation page for information about using idle resources.

 Training Opportunities#